LCTT/TranslateProject/sources/tech/20090627 30 Linux System Monitoring Tools Every SysAdmin Should Know.md

 iftop command listens to network traffic on a given interface name such as eth0.
 [It displays a table of current bandwidth usage by pairs of host][22]s.
 `$ sudo iftop`

 ![iftop in action][23]

 ### 22. vnstat - A console-based network traffic monitor

 vnstat is easy to use console-based network traffic monitor for Linux.
 It keeps a log of hourly, daily and monthly network traffic for the selected interface(s).
 `$ vnstat `

 ![vnstat linux network traffic monitor][25]

++ [Keeping a Log Of Daily Network Traffic for ADSL or Dedicated Remote Linux Server][60]
++ [CentOS / RHEL: Install vnStat Network Traffic Monitor To Keep a Log Of Daily Traffic][61]
++ [CentOS / RHEL: View Vnstat Graphs Using PHP Web Interface Frontend][62]

 ### 23. nmon - Linux systems administrator, tuner, benchmark tool

 nmon is a Linux sysadmin's ultimate tool for the tunning purpose.
 It can show CPU, memory, network, disks, file systems, NFS, top process resources and partition information from the cli.
 `$ nmon`

 ![nmon command][26]

 [Install and Use nmon Tool To Monitor Linux Systems Performance][27]